GPUthesteve/VTBS-Bangkok-Suvarnabhumi-International-Airport/README.md

 Create using Airport Design Editor V1.79, FSX native.

-oh, and this thing is pure AFCAD file, no custom, facinating model building used. if u want, buy actual one from "Mho Tik". i make this just for "free" simmers outta there.
+oh, and this thing is pure AFCAD file, no custom, facinating model building used. if u want, buy actual one from "Mo Tik" AA_Sceneries. i make this just for "free" simmers outta there.